 Samantha W. Ball is a research associate at the Kem C. Gardner Policy Institute where she provides research, analysis, facilitation, and instruction on a range of subjects including deliberative community engagement and public policy.

-Dr. Ball is involved in advancing informed non-partisan public deliberation on policy issues through the Policy Institute’s role as a Kettering Foundation Center for Public Life.
-Dr. Ball is also an instructor for the LeadNOW adaptive leadership training, which provides participants with skills and strategies to become leaders in their organizations and communities.
-Her work with informed public deliberation builds upon her published research on the potential impact of educational and deliberative forums on public opinion and policy-making.
-Previous Policy Institute work has focused on Utah State health and human service needs such as a process evaluation for the Healthy Child Care Initiative; a five-year strategic plan for the Utah Department of Health Immunization Program; school, health system, and environmental policy agendas for Utah Department of Health’s asthma program; and an analysis of diabetes reporting on death certificates.
+Dr. Ball is involved in advancing informed non-partisan public deliberation on policy issues through the Gardner Policy Institute’s role as a Kettering Foundation Center for Public Life.
+Her informed public deliberation work builds upon her published research on the potential impact of educational and deliberative forums on public opinion and policy-making.
+Previous Gardner Policy Institute work has focused on Utah State health and human service needs such as a process evaluation for the Healthy Child Care Initiative; a five-year strategic plan for the Utah Department of Health Immunization Program; school, health system, and environmental policy agendas for Utah Department of Health’s asthma program; and an analysis of diabetes reporting on death certificates.

-Dr. Ball holds a B.A. in Political Science from UCLA, a Master of Public Policy from Georgetown University, and a PhD in Political Science from the University of Utah.
-Prior to working at the Policy Institute, Dr. Ball worked in Washington DC as a Congressional legislative assistant, a program analyst and the Department of Education and at the Department of Health and Human Services.
-She is also an adjunct instructor in Political Science and Public Administration at the University of Utah.
+Dr. Ball holds a B.A. in Political Science from UCLA, a Master of Public Policy from Georgetown University, and a Ph.D. in Political Science from the University of Utah.
+Prior to working at the Gardner Policy Institute, Dr. Ball worked in Washington DC as a Congressional legislative assistant, and as a program analyst at the Department of Education and at the Department of Health and Human Services.
+She has also served as an adjunct instructor in Political Science and Public Administration at the University of Utah.